-What is Machine learning - Definition
+What is Machine Learning? - Definition

 Why is it called artificial?
 Because machines can still learn only based on information and facts – they don't have emotions yet.
-A machine learns from past experiences, or data collected from various sources, or even by some form of interaction with humans.
+A machine learns from past experiences, data collected from various sources, or even from some form of interaction with humans.
 This process where a machine learns is called machine learning.

 Before we set on to describing more about machine learning, let me give you some examples of ML which we use almost every day:

 Whenever we buy a product on Amazon, the site gives recommendations to purchase related items.
 For example, if you purchase a phone, Amazon suggests you buy a cover, earphones, or some other accessories that go with the phone.
 How does it know what to recommend?
 Why doesn't it recommend you buy a book?
 That's because its ML algorithm would have understood the trends from users who have purchased similar items along with the phone.